Can I Learn How to Paint Good Art?

 Variety is the key to painting attractive artwork.

-1. Composition - Compose the painting with three main parts.
+1. Composition - Compose the painting with three main areas.
 Each part is a different size; a large, medium and small.

 2. Values - Paint three values; light, medium and dark.
 Each value will cover a different amount of space in the painting.